 If you'd prefer to be outdoors, the Massachusetts Audubon properties are excellent.
 Our family's favorites are Broadmoor in Natick and Drumlin Farm in Lincoln.
 There are properties located all over the state – even on Martha's Vineyard.

 Traveling to Boston with Kids

-If you are a visitor to our fabulous city, consider staying at one of the many kid-friendly hotels in Boston – like the Seaport Hotel or the Renaissance Boston Waterfront Hotel.
-Don’t miss out on taking a Duck Tour so that you can get a great tour and overview of Boston.
-You can also purchase a Smart Destinations pass, which will give you a discount off of several popular attractions.
+If you are a visitor to our fabulous city, consider staying at one of the many kid-friendly hotels in Boston – like the Seaport Hotel, the Millennium Bostonian Hotel, or the Renaissance Boston Waterfront Hotel.
+Don't miss out on taking a Duck Tour so that you can get a great tour and overview of Boston.
+You can also purchase a Boston CityPass pass, which will give you a discount off of several popular attractions.